-If you’re like most people, the time between Halloween and New Year’s Resolutions.
-And why do we need those resolutions???
-Well, probably because we will have spent a little over a month indulging in big holiday meals (complete with appetizers, beverages, side dishes and desserts), sampling numerous buffets at office parties, and drinking and overeating at multiple holiday and New Year’s parties.
-Oh, and then there’s all the cookies and treats that you make – some to share, some to enjoy yourself – right?
+If you’re like most people, the time between Halloween and New Year’s Eve will result in weight gain.
+We’re picking at leftover Halloween candy, eating big holiday meals (complete with seconds), sampling numerous buffets at office parties, and drinking and overeating at multiple holiday parties.
+Not to mention all the cookies and treats that you make – some to share, some to enjoy yourself – right?

 2. Rest up!
 Did you know that on average, adults who didn’t get a good night’s sleep will consume an extra 300 calories and choose higher fat foods the next day?
 So, if you plan to attend a party or event, be sure to get at least 7 hours of sleep the night before.

 3. Bring a healthy dish or two to with you.
-This way if you’re faced with poor options you at least have something healthy to eat.
+This way if you’re faced with poor options you at least have something healthy to eat before having anything else.

-9. Go easy on the alcohol – it’s loaded with carbs, sugar and calories.
+8. Go easy on the alcohol – it’s loaded with carbs, sugar, and calories.
 Plus, the more you drink, the more likely you are to take on an “Oh, the heck with it!” attitude when it comes to eating.
 For every adult beverage you have, drink 2 servings of water before the next beverage.